artudi54/script-sourcing/README.md

 `include` is a wrapper function for `source` builtin.
 It provides an alternative to `source` command, letting calling script to source another in two ways:

 - by script's absolute path
-- by script's path relative to calling script
+- by script's path relative to the calling script

 Optionally it can take more than one argument and these arguments will be passed to the sourced script.